 Leaders play a significant, facilitating role in succeeding with creating a development and research culture within the department.
-Leaders should actively initiate new development measures in order to legitimate that these are prioritised on a daily basis alongside regular operations.
+Leaders should actively initiate new development measures to legitimate that these are prioritised daily alongside regular operations.
 Bellman suggests that strong clinical leaders should identify, develop and implement initiatives, and that they need to have a background in nursing in order to ensure that the supporting values of nursing are reflected in plans and actions (Bellman, 2002).
-They are able to do so, because they are so deeply rooted in nursing as a result of practice, leadership experience and science.
-As leaders, they should aspire to create the best possible environment for nursing practice and ensure that all the required competences are at hand within this context in the form of clinical nurse specialists in order for the mission to succeed.
+They can do so, because they are so deeply rooted in nursing because of practice, leadership experience and science.
+As leaders, they should aspire to create the best possible environment for nursing practice and ensure that all the required competences are at hand within this context in the form of clinical nurse specialists for the mission to succeed.
 They themselves do not have to master the specific practice, but their background should reflect insight into the profession and framework of possible practice with a research and development culture.